petergridge/Irrigation-V5/readme_new.md

 # Features[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)
 This section provides details of how the program operates.

+### Are Rain Bird controllers supported?
+Controllers supported by the [Rain Bird](https://www.home-assistant.io/integrations/rainbird/) Home Assistant integration are supported.
+The RainBird API will be used to start the zones bypassing the default runtime limitation.

 ### What time will the program start?
 Four options are available to configure the start time.
 These can be selected from the 'Advanced option' menu in the configuration.
 - Selector